 Where is the WordPress database located?

 Your WordPress database is located on the servers of your hosting provider.
-You can access the database via your hosting provider's backend.
-However, you can also carry out many (not all) measures to optimize your database via your WordPress dashboard.
-We'll show you both ways so you can work to your liking.
+You can access the database via your hosting provider’s backend.
+However, you can also carry out many (but not all) measures to optimise your database via your WordPress dashboard.
+We’ll show you both ways, so you can work to your liking.

-We will also introduce you to plugins that will help you tidy up whenever it makes sense to do so.
-Before we start tidying up, you'll get a motivational boost in the next section!
+We will also introduce you to plugins that will help you tidy up whenever it makes sense.
+Before we start tidying up, you’ll get a motivational boost in the next section!

 Advantages of cleaning up your WordPress database